jakevn/sloc/README.md

 ---
 Multi-line (block) comments are not currently supported.
 This is largely due to the focus on simplicity and speed.

+What is a Significant Line of Code?
+---
+A significant line of code is one which does not match one or more rules that deem a line insignificant.
+Here are some examples of a line that is not considered significant:
+* Whitespace only (indentation/invisible characters only, a line with no characters at all)
+* Consists only of language-specific delimiters (possibly in addition to whitespace) - `{`, `}`, `)`, `(`, `end`, etc.
+* Comments (excl. block comments, see previous section)
+* Any files under a directory that is commonly reserved for vendored code (dependencies)

 Adding A Language
 ---